The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Introduction

 \section{Introduction}

-The delta invariant, also called genus defect, is the most basic numerical invariant of a reduced curve singularity.
-It is used to control the topolgy in a family of algebraic curves over the complex numbers, but it is also used in coding theory for curves over finite fields.
-Non-reduced curves appear naturally as fibers of the projection of a surface to a curve and can in general not be avoided.
-In \cite{BG90} a delta invariant was defined for generically reduced complex analytic curves and it was shown that it controls the topology of the fibers in a family, e.g. the Betti numbers, in particular the number of connected components.
-In \cite{Gr17} the delta invariant was further extended to complex ananlytic isolated non-normal singularities (e.g. isolated singularities) of any dimension and its behavior was studied in connection with simultaneous normalization.
+The delta invariant, also called genus defect, is an important numerical invariant of a singular reduced curve and is therefore often considered for algebraic curves over the complex numbers, but also for curves over finite fields, e.g. in coding theory.
+The delta invariant was extended to generically reduced complex analytic curves in \cite{BG90} and it was shown that it can be used to control the topology in a family of such curves by taking care of the influence of embedded points.
+In \cite{Gr17} the delta invariant was further extended to complex-analytic isolated non-normal singularities of any dimension and its behavior was studied in connection with simultaneous normalization.

 The study of simultaneous normalization of deformations of a reduced curve singularity has been initiated by Teissier in the 1970’s in the complex analytic setting.
 The main result was, that a flat family of reduced curve singularities over a normal base space admits a simultaneous normalization if and only if the delta invariant of the curve singularities is locally constant.
 This was further carried on by Chiang-Hsieh and Lipman \cite{CL06} in the algebraic setting for families of reduced curves defined over a perfect field, clarifying some points in the proof given in \cite{Te78}.
-In \cite{CL06} the authors obtain also intermediate results for families of higher dimensional reduced and pure dimensional varieties, but the $\del$-constant criterion for simultaneous normalization is only proved for families of reduced curves (and for projective morphisms with equidimensional reduced fibers of arbitrary dimension, replacing the $\delta$-invariant by the Hilbert polynomial, see also \cite{Ko11}).
+In \cite{CL06} the authors get also intermediate results for families of higher dimensional reduced and pure dimensional varieties, but the $\del$-constant criterion for simultaneous normalization is only proved for families of reduced curves (and for projective morphisms with equidimensional reduced fibers of arbitrary dimension, replacing the $\delta$-invariant by the Hilbert polynomial).